 - The history of maps resource in a sharable format (such as printed or displayed on a screen)

 Before you begin

-- Take a look at the facts about the history of money, and choose how you want to share them with the group.
+- Take a look at the facts about the history of money in 'The history of money asset', and choose how you want to share them with the group.

 Step 1: back in the day...

-Further down the page, you’ll find some information and pictures about the history of money, including where different things happened.
-Mix the 10 stages up, and share them (in the wrong order).
+Further down the page, and in the downloadable asset, you’ll find some information about the history of money, including where different things happened.
+Mix the 10 stages up and share them in the wrong order.
 It’s up to you how you share them.